 Remove Existing Weatherstripping

 Before removing the glue, you should remove the weatherstripping first.
 In automotive vehicles, you may find the seals in a combination of adhesive and fasteners.
 Gently peel off the weather stripping using an appropriate hand tool.
 While removing the weatherstripping, ensure that the substrate is not damaged.

 Remove Old Glue

 When you have removed the weatherstripping, the adhesive layer is now open.
 The adhesive typically penetrates microscopic pours and defects in the weatherstrip.
-Therefore, you can’t altogether remove the bonds using physical tools.
+Therefore, you can only partially remove the bonds using physical tools.
 The following three are the most common methods of removing adhesive.

-- Heat: Increased temperature soften the dried glues.
+- Heat: Increased temperature softens the dried glues.
 Therefore, using a heat gun, it is easy to remove adhesives.

-- Tools: Rubber or plastic putty knives or scrapers are ideal for removing glue without damaging the surface underneath.
+- Tools: Rubber or plastic putty knives or scrapers are ideal for eliminating glue without damaging the surface underneath.

 - Solvents: It is the most effective way of removing weatherstripping.
 The adhesive removers usually mix with the adhesive, forming a new substance that is less sticky and safe to remove.
 It is important to note that these solvents can quickly remove paint on your vehicle.
-Therefore, avoid those products which may affect your car painting.
+Therefore, avoid those products that may affect your car’s paintwork.

 Preparation of Fresh Adhesive

 After removing the weatherstripping and adhesive, you must clean the surface properly.
 In this situation, you should ensure no contaminants are left on the application.
 However, you can prepare and install the new seal strips per the instructions.
 We have three definitive guides explaining different installation processes on various applications.
 These are for automotive, shipping containers, or apartment doors and windows.